HOW THE SSA EVALUATES PAIN

 It is also our goal to make the process easier for you.
 Don’t go to court without excellent representation.
 Your future income, for yourself and your family is at stake.
 You need to hire a firm that is on your side.
 After all, you paid for disability benefits by working and paying taxes.
 They are not a handout.
 We want to win the Social Security benefits you deserve.
 If you have chronic pain, then you need SSD benefits.
 Contact us today.
 We can help.

 If you want to learn more about our lawyers, then read our About Us page.
 For instance, Andria Summers is an amazing advocate.
 She can also help you with your Medicare plan.
 Additionally, she has won thousands of SSD cases.
-Dianna Cannon has been helping SSD and SSI clients for thirty years.
+Dianna Cannon has been helping SSDI and SSI clients for thirty years.
 Brett Bunkall also has years of experience helping people obtain their benefits.
 We are experts at helping the SSA evaluate your pain symptoms.
-You can trust us to help you win your SSD and SSI benefits.
+You can trust us to help you win your SSDI and SSI benefits.
 Contact our firm today.
 Put our experience to work for you.